garrrikkotua/unet_with_encoder/README.md

 # unet_with_encoder
-Unet Encoder for Almaz Antey Hack
+Unet with Encoder for Almaz Antey Hack